 Proportion the terrace cross section to fit land slope, crops grown, and farm machinery used.
 Avoid use of terrace cross sections that results in disturbance of the majority of the soil in the spacing between terraces.
 Add ridge height, if necessary, to provide for settlement, channel sediment deposits, ridge erosion, the effect of normal tillage operations, or safety.
+Use a minimum settlement allowance of 10% for narrow-base terraces and a minimum of 5% for other terrace types.
 At the design elevation, the ridge must have a minimum width of 3 feet.

+Design gradient terraces, non-storage sections of level terraces, and terraces with underground outlets with a minimum design height of 1 foot measured from the bottom of the channel to the top of the terrace ridge.

-Design all farmable terrace slopes no steeper than 5 horizontal to 1 vertical to allow safe operation of farming equipment.
+Design all farmable terrace slopes and cut slopes no steeper than 5 horizontal to 1 vertical and in increments of machinery width but no shorter than 15 feet to allow safe operation of farming equipment.
 For nonfarmable terrace slopes, the steepest slopes allowable are 2 horizontal to 1 vertical unless an analysis of site specific soil conditions indicate that steeper slopes will be stable.

+See Additional Criteria sections for cross section criteria specific to each terrace type.

 Channel grade

 Design the terrace channel to be stable with nonerosive velocities but with sufficient grade to prevent prolonged flooding that would damage crops or delay farming activities.
 For cultivated terraces, base the channel stability on a bare earth condition using a maximum Manning’s n value of 0.035.
 For permanently vegetated channels, base the channel stability on the appropriate vegetation.
-Refer to NRCS CPS Grassed Waterway (Code 412) and 210-NEH-650, Chapter 7, “Grassed Waterways” for design criteria and procedures to determine stability for both bare and vegetated conditions.
-In the upper reaches of a channel, grades may be increased to improve alignment.
-For terraces with an underground outlet, channel grades can be steeper within the impoundment area.
+Refer to Iowa NRCS CPS Grassed Waterway (Code 412) and 210-NEH-650, Chapter 7, “Grassed Waterways” for design criteria and procedures to determine stability for both bare and vegetated conditions.

+For distances lass then 100 feet in the upper reaches of a channel, grades may be increased to improve alignment.
+For terraces with an underground outlet, the channel grades may be up to 8% in the channel section that is below the 70% storage depth elevation within the impoundment area.

 Level terraces

+Construct the channel and ridge of level terraces, including basin terraces, to be level over the entire length of the terrace, except that the channels on Ida or Monona soils need not be leveled if the temporary ponding is acceptable to the landowner.

+For short reaches near the end of the level terrace, graded channels may be used if adequate storage is provided in the storage sections.
+Do not exceed channel grades specified for gradient terraces.

 The volume of water stored in level terraces is proportional to the length.
-To reduce the potential risk from failure, limit the length of level terraces to 3,500 feet unless the channel is blocked at intervals not exceeding 3,500 feet.
+To reduce the potential risk from failure, limit the length of level terraces to 2,000 feet unless the channel is blocked at intervals not exceeding 2,000 feet.
 Level terraces can have either full- or partial-end closures or be open-ended.
 If a partial-end closure is used, areas downstream from the end closure must be protected from damage by flow that will exit from the closure before the design storm is reached.

 Outlets